amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 It also contains 2 (invisible) honeypot fields (firstname and lastname) and a simple captcha (random number).

+= Does VSCF meet the conditions of the GDPR? =
+The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.

+I did my best to meet the conditions of the GDPR:

+* You can activate a privacy checkbox on form
+* You can disable the collection of IP address
+* The cookie (used for the captcha number) does not store personal data
+* Form submissions are safely stored in database, similar to how the native posts and pages are stored
+* You can easily delete form submissions from database

 = How can I make a donation? =
 You like my plugin and you're willing to make a donation?
 Nice!
 There's a PayPal donate link on the WordPress plugin page and my website.